SATE-Lab/DisBurser/Benchmark/README.md

-# How to run redil
+# How to run Redil

 requirements：

-- ubuntu22.04 (20.04 may also work)
+- ubuntu 22.04 (20.04 may also work)
-- docker
+- docker 24.0.5
-- java8
+- java 8
 - maven 3.x
 - Run under ROOT authority

+> Notice: Docker 25.x and 26.x do not work with Redil by now
+>
+> For information on how to install a specific version of docker please refer to https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository

 install redit helper